Icd 10 is a small battery-powered device that is placed inside your chest to monitor your heart rhythm and detect irregular heartbeats.

 Ans.
 The ICD-10 code for heart disease is I00-I99, which includes a wide range of cardiovascular conditions such as heart attack, angina, arrhythmias, and heart failure.

 Ans.
-ICD-10 codes are used by healthcare providers to document and communicate the diagnosis of heart disease to insurance companies and other healthcare organizations.
+Healthcare providers use ICD-10 codes to document and communicate the diagnosis of heart disease to insurance companies and other healthcare organizations.
 This information is used to ensure proper billing and reimbursement for medical services and to track the prevalence and incidence of heart disease in populations.

 Ans.
 Some common heart disease ICD-10 codes include: